cyberwani/sfx.js/README.md

 ### [ forceType ]

 If you don't want SFX.js to look for a different types of files based on a current browser support, or you are just too lazy with providing one file in two different versions, you can use this argument to force only certain type of files to be queried and played.
-In a browsers that don't support this type of file, you'll be just greeted with silent website, but no errors.
+In a browsers that doesn't support this type of file, you'll be just greeted with silent website, but no errors.